msoniisg/notes/README.md

 - different types of storage drivers

-## CICD/Jenkins/Azure Devops
+## CICD
+- Jenkins
   - what is declerative pipeline
+  - how to add agents in Jenkins
+- Azure Devops
   - how to add agents in azure devops
-- how to add agents in Jenkins
   - deployment groups in azure devops
+- ArgoCD
+  - you have to create app where provide url/path of manifest

 ## Shell Scripting Linux